 To get there by public transport, take a jeepney en route to Bata from the downtown area.
 Drop off at the tricycle terminal near a Pepsi factory.
 There is a sign showing the way to the Ruins.
 If you haven’t spotted the sign, ask any motorcycle driver in the area for directions.
 Some drivers would offer to take you to the ruins but the better way is to charter a tricycle which is only around the corner.
 Take note that there are no available transport from the Ruins back to the main road.
 It is best to ask the tricycle driver to wait.
 The round trip on a tricycle would set you back about P80-P100, depending on your negotiation with the driver.

 Poblacion Beach of Sipalay

 A public beach that has been a major come on to the wanderlust for its long stretch of ivory sand which makes for an excellent site for camping.
 Pitch your tent here for free while watching the fascinating sunset.
-Beside the beach is the Sipalay Food park where there is a lineup of affordable grill and restaurant.
-Visit the food park at sundown for dinner and taste some of the city’s delicacy as you catch the sun going down.
+Beside the beach is Sipalay Food park where there is a lineup of affordable grill and restaurant.
+Visit the food park at sunset for dinner and taste some of the city’s delicacy as you catch the sun going down.